spatie/laravel-mailcoach-docs-old/docs/working-with-campaigns/tracking-opens.md

 ## How it works under the hood

 When you send a campaign that has open tracking enabled, we'll add a web beacon to it.
 A web beacon is an extra `img` tag in the HTML of your mail.
-Its `src` attribute points to an endpoint added by the route macro, `Route::emailCampaigns` that you added when installing the package.
+Its `src` attribute points to an endpoint added by the route macro, `Route::MailCoach` that you added when installing the package.

  Here's an example of what the web beacon looks like: